mahnoorsheikh16/NLP-Framework-for-Literature-Summarization-in-Law-and-Policy/README.md

 2. [Methodology](#methodology)

 ## Dataset
 The [BillSum](https://huggingface.co/datasets/FiscalNote/billsum) dataset is a summarisation of US Congressional and California state bills.
 The US bills were collected from the Govinfo service provided by the United States Government Publishing Office (GPO) under CC0-1.0 license.
 The California bills were collected from the 2015-2016 session from the legislature’s website.
-The [Government report](https://huggingface.co/datasets/ccdv/govreport-summarization?) dataset consists of reports written by government research agencies including Congressional Research Service and U.S. Government Accountability Office.
+The [Government report](https://huggingface.co/datasets/ccdv/govreport-summarization?) dataset consists of reports written by government research agencies, including the Congressional Research Service and the U.S. Government Accountability Office.

+The BillSum dataset consists of three parts: US training bills (18949), US test bills (3269) and California test bills (1237).
+It contains the following features:

+`text`: bill text

+`summary`: human-written summary of the bill

+`title`: title of the bill

+`text_len`: number of chars in text

+`sum_len`: number of chars in summary

+The GovReport dataset consists of 17517 training, 973 validation and 973 test observations.
+It contains the following features:

+`id`: paper id

+`report`: body of the report

+`summary`: summary of the report